aosabook/500lines/contingent/contingent.markdown

 through a hidden a recursive helper function.
 Check out the `graphlib.py` source code for the details.

-If upon detecting a change
+If, upon detecting a change,
 we are careful to re-run every task in the recursive consequences, then Contingent will be able to avoid rebuilding too little.
 Our second challenge, however,